sreehari71198/financial-analysis/README.md

 34. TotalDebtToIncomeRatio: The total debt as a percentage of income (numerical, as a percentage).
 35. LoanApproved: A binary indicator for loan approval (1 = Approved, 0 = Denied).
 36. RiskScore: A score reflecting the financial risk of the applicant (numerical).

-## Objective

-The objective of the dataset analysis is to analyze factors that influence loan approvals and risk assessment based on the Applicants annual income level, Employment status, Credit Score etc.